control-toolbox/OptimalControl.jl/docs/src/tutorial-flow.md

 ```

 The usage of the flow `f` is the following: `f(t0, x0, p0, tf, v)` where `v` is the variable.
 If one wants
-to compute the state at time `t1 = 0.5`, then one must write:
+to compute the state at time `t1 = 0.5`, then, one must write:

 ```@example main
 t1 = 0.5